srkndmr/CyberSecurityProjectsAndTasks/5-Scripting/2-Bash/1-friend.md

   - If `jokes.txt` is missing, the bot exits with an error.
   - Invalid commands prompt the user to try again or enter `help` for guidance.

----

-## License

-Friend Bot is free to use and share.
-Modify it to add your personalized features or jokes!